braydonf/nostr-key-change/README.md

 For a relay, this event is primarily a key revocation, and storing the necessary information for clients to verify the key migration.

 #### Behaviors
-* Verification of the event and NOT the recovery keys determines if a revocation is valid.
+* Signature verification of the event and NOT the recovery keys MUST determine the revocation validity.
 * Upon a valid key revocation:
   * All events of a revoked pubkey MUST be deleted.
 The time-frame that events are deleted MAY be defined by an agreed upon terms between client and relay.
   * All future events, as determined when it was received and not the date on the event, of a revoked pubkey MUST be rejected except for another Key Migration and Revocation event.
 This is to ensure that if a key is compromised and a fraudulent event is made, an honest event can also be made and broadcast.
 Each client can then verify which is honest.
-* The recovery keys do not need to be verified, all key migration verification is handled by the client.
+* The recovery keys and signatures SHOULD NOT be verified, all key migration verification is handled by the client.
 * For denial-of-service mitigation, a relay MAY require proof-of-work, a small fee or another solution to continue to write Key Migration and Revocation Events.
 This SHOULD be determined by the terms agreed upon by the client and relay.

 ## Key Migration Attestation Event

 This is an event that is non-replaceable and MUST either be unencrypted and public or encrypted and private.
 The default SHOULD be private.
-The primary purpose of this event is for each client to keep track of old keys that should be blocked, filtered and muted.
+The primary purpose of this event is for each client to keep track of old keys that SHOULD be blocked, filtered and muted.
 The secondary purpose of this event is to signal to other clients of a successful path for key migration.

 ```json
   "kind": "<tbd>",